bautistagaggio/devsavant/README.md

 - For the sake of **time** and **practicity**:
     - The repository was migrated to github.
     - Taking into account they are meant to be negative, API tests are based only in content and status codes.
-    - Cucumber file contains one test, this being quasi symbolic.
+    - Cucumber file contains only one test, this being quasi symbolic.
+For implementing a full BBD solution, the best way to do it is associate each test step with a method, implicating further code reshaping.